djh00t/klingon_tools/README.md

 Currently, the repository includes the following utilities:

-- `treetool/tt`: A tool for mapping and creating directory structures using `tree` outputs.
-It can take a CSV file as input to create a directory structure, or it can output the current directory structure to a CSV file.
-It also has a raw mode that accepts raw input from `tree`.
+- `treetool (tt)`: A tool for mapping and generating directory structures.

+    tt was designed to provide a rapid way of generating directory and file structures for new projects.
+It can take a CSV file as input to create a directory structure or generate a CSV file representing the file and directory structure from an existing directory.
+It also has a raw mode that accepts raw input from `tree -F` and generates a CSV file from it.

 ## Usage